tejaspant/SDC_Udacity_Term3/Project11_Path_Planning/README.md

 ## Future Work
 ---
 There are a number of ways in which the current the path planner can be included like:
-* Using a Finite State Machine approach with cost functions to determine the best possible next state
+* Using a FSM approach with cost functions to determine the best possible next state
 * Use a multi-modal estimation algorithm for prediction of behavior of non-ego vehicles to make it more robust to even city driving conditions
 * Use the minimum jerk trajectory to determine the path